tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 - A 15’ rope [[Ladder]], originally from lair of the [[Fraternity of the Empty Moon]].
 Fought valiantly against many enemies, distinguishing themselves in combat against werewolves and others, until bravely dying in battle against [[Mezzar|Grimbaskal]] the green dragon to allow the rest of the party to escape in [[Session 50 (DuFr)]].

 ### Destroyed or Used
+- A small crystal vial containing three doses of universal solvent.
+Found in a hidden lead box, and used to destroy the silver threads binding the trapped elemental in the elemental forge, and then Grash's ring of undying
 - [Blade of Stone](https://www.dndbeyond.com/magic-items/3819641-blade-of-stone) ([[Havdar]]).
 A longsword decorated with reptilian motifs, radiates transmutation magic.
 Probably of fey origin, but hard to say, its design is unfamiliar.
 Taken from [[Agata]]’s hut.
 Cursed, and responsible for turning [[Havdar]] to stone at one point, as well as his increasing paranoia in the fall of 1748.
 Destroyed by the [[Bahrazel]] in answer to [[Riswynn]]'s prayers, freeing Havdar of the curse, in [[Session 63 (DuFr)]].  %%SECRET[50]%%
 - A shard of [[Inkaye]] ready to be infused with explanar magic, created by [[Umli]] from Delwath's [[Elven Shadow Breastplate]].
 Used to create the rainbow prism for [[Vindristjarna]], created by Faldrak at the Elemental Forge.
 - Used to construct magic items at the Elemental Forge: